elementary-Inc/blog/_posts/2021/2021-04-30-elementary-os-6-odin-beta.md

 Files has a rewritten sidebar and—after a lot of testing and user feedback—a new navigation mode: single-click to navigate within the app with a double click to open files in their default app.
 Files has always been single-click to open, but this new hybrid approach strikes a balance between fast, consistent navigation while avoiding accidental opens of large files.

 We've also redesigned a few System Settings views, and welcome feedback about them: Desktop has gotten a lot of attention to the Appearance tab with the new dark style preferences, accent colors, and dyslexia-friendly text setting.
 The Hot Corners tab has also been renamed to Multitasking with the addition of toggles for moving windows to a new workspace when entering fullscreen or maximizing.
 New gestures preferences have been added to Mouse & Touchpad settings.
-Date & Time settings have been redesigned with an easier to use time zone selection and new controls for what to show in the Date & Time indicator on the Panel.
-The "About" view in System Settings has been renamed "System" and completely redesigned with the important addition displaying and updating device firmware with [fwupd and the Linux Vendor Firmware Service](https://fwupd.org/).
+And the "About" view in System Settings has been renamed "System" and completely redesigned with the important addition displaying and updating device firmware with [fwupd and the Linux Vendor Firmware Service](https://fwupd.org/).

 <div style="margin: 3em auto;">
 {% assign post = site.posts | where:"slug", "meet-the-upcoming-installer" | first %}